 At trial, prosecutors framed the shooting as an accident, but leaned heavily on the negligence aspect.
 “Accidents can still be crimes,” attorney Erin Eldridge said in closing arguments.
 According to the New York Times, Eldridge described the incident as “a colossal screw-up” and “a blunder of epic proportions.”
 The defense, meanwhile, tried to pin blame on Wright for attempting to evade arrest — though as the ACLU of Minnesota pointed out in the immediate aftermath of the stop, police often pull Black people over on the pretext of a minor infraction, with the intention of conducting a more serious search or investigation.

-Testifying in her own defense last week, Potter broke down on the stand, sobbing her apology and insisting she “didn’t want to hurt anybody.”
+Testifying in her own defense in December, Potter broke down on the stand, sobbing her apology and insisting she “didn’t want to hurt anybody.”
 But though Potter recalled a “look of fear” on her colleague’s face as he tried to handcuff Wright, she also granted that Wright had not threatened any of the officers, nor attempted to hurt them, nor given them reason to believe he had a weapon.